Image: freebird7977 / stock.adobe.com

 The state-run exchange and merged individual/small group market stem from legislation (LD2007) that was signed into law in March 2020.
 The new law is comprehensive and far-reaching, calling for a variety of health care reforms in the state.
 It includes the following provisions:

-- By 2023, insurers in Maine will merge their individual and small group plans into a combined risk pool (Vermont and Massachusetts currently do this; DC has a modified version of a merged risk pool; in the rest of the states, individual and small group plans are in separate risk pools).
+- By 2023, insurers in Maine will merge their individual and small group plans into a combined risk pool (Massachusetts currently does this; Vermont did prior to 2022; DC has a modified version of a merged risk pool; in the rest of the states, individual and small group plans are in separate risk pools).
 This was originally slated for 2022, but has been delayed until 2023 so that regulators can get a better idea of the impact of the COVID pandemic and the American Rescue Plan’s subsidies, and how they might affect premiums, reinsurance costs, and federal pass-through funding.

 - There’s a clause in the legislation noting that this provision would only be implemented if the state’s individual market reinsurance program (MGARA) is extended and expanded to include the entire pooled market (this would require federal approval, which Maine is seeking), and that projections determine “that average premium rates would be the same or lower than they would have been absent the provisions of this section.”
-An actuarial analysis was conducted in the summer of 2020, with the results published in late August.
+An initial actuarial analysis was conducted in the summer of 2020, with the results published in late August.
 The analysis projects that individual market premiums would increase slightly while small-group premiums would decrease slightly (note that this is not what we would typically expect to see in a merged market scenario, but Maine’s reinsurance program changes the numbers quite a bit: It’s already stabilizing the individual market, and would have a stabilizing effect on the small group market if they’re merged and the reinsurance program applies to both markets; in addition, Maine’s small group market has seen declining enrollment and increasing premiums in recent years, so regulators hope the merged market will help to stabilize the small group market in the state).
 A second actuarial analysis was published in late 2021, indicating that both individual and small group premiums are expected to be lower with the merged risk pool in place.

-- The creation of standardized plan designs (dubbed “clear choice designs”) that will make it easier for consumers to compare health plans from different insurers.
-The Clear Choice plans will be available by 2022 in the individual market, but delayed until 2023 in the small group market.
-Maine’s Bureau of Insurance has held several public meetings about the Clear Choice plans.
+- The creation of standardized plan designs (dubbed “clear choice designs”) designed to make it easier for consumers to compare health plans from different insurers.
+The Clear Choice plans are available as of the 2022 plan year in the individual market, but delayed until 2023 in the small group market.
+Maine’s Bureau of Insurance held several public meetings about the Clear Choice plans.
 In late 2020, the state published an outline of the regulatory specifics that apply to Clear Choice plans and the other alternative plans that insurers are allowed to offer.